 Some of these places tack on a 15% fee for service and taxes, so check the menu.
 Prices shown here are the menu prices before any extra charges.

 This is where things can get expensive.
-For really good coffee or a fancy cafe you’ll likely be paying at least 30,000 IDR.
+For good coffee in Ubud you’ll likely be paying at least 30,000 IDR.
 Juices and smoothies tend to cost around the same, if not more – although you can get pretty cheap juices at many of the Warung Locals (at Echo Kitchen a mango juice was 7,000 IDR).

 Seniman – 44,000 IDR for a raw cacao shake.
 32,000 IDR for a flat white.